Interview with senior travel expert, Digital Nomad and Travel Enthusiast: Why Travel in Sao Paulo Deserves More Attention

 Josh, many people don’t consider São Paulo a top tourist destination.
 What was your first impression of the city’s cultural scene?

-As you move from the front to the back of the exhibit room, you travel backward in time through art history.
-The collection boasts works by Van Gogh, Cézanne, Renoir, Monet, Picasso, and many more.
-It’s genuinely one of the most beautifully curated museums I've ever visited.
-And when I was there, they had an incredible SERP exhibit that was both gorgeous and thought-provoking, making me proud to be part of the queer community.
+When you walk from the front to the back of the exhibit room, you go back in time and see the history of art.
+The museum has art by Van Gogh, Cézanne, Renoir, Monet, Picasso, and many other well-known artists.
+It really is one of the most beautifully put-together museums I have ever seen.
+When I went there, they had a great SERP exhibit that looked amazing and made people think.
+This exhibit made me feel proud to be with the queer community.

 What impact did visiting MASP have on your view of São Paulo?